Gaius-Augustus/Augustus/README-cgp.txt

 Note that you have to retrieve BOTH genomes and hints either from a flat file or from the database.
 Mixed combinations are not possible.

-Let's assume we have extrinsic evidence for human and mouse and already prepared the hints files for human and mouse in gff format
+Let's assume we have extrinsic evidence for human and mouse and already prepared the hints files for human and mouse in GFF format
 (just as you would do it in the single species version of AUGUSTUS):

-human.hints.gff contains hints from human rnaseq data
+human.hints.gff contains hints from human RNA-seq and repeat masking

 chr21   b2h     intron         	9908433	        9909046		0       .       .       pri=4;src=E
 chr21   repmask nonexonpart     10018268        10018612        0       .       .       src=RM